Tyrannogina/Battleship/README.md

  If I had known the language better, it could have been a more accurate plan, but I ended up applying several changes to the initial draft as I became acquainted with the in and outs of C++ and its limitations.
 This first draft is broken down into small tasks, as it defines classes and methods.

 ### Overall approach and development strategy
 For organising the development of the project, I created a list of epics divided in user stories.
 I developed the first epic on a separate branch, `game-v1`, that was then merged through a pull request into main.
 I made commits often, at least 1 per day.
+You can see the epic/user story breakdown below, as well as the UML diagram with the classes in the project.

 #### Epics:
 - [x] First version of the game working